Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/tracking-file-system-operations-audit-logging.md

 Jun 6 14:55:24 my-machine qumulo {{site.exampleIP0}},"system",internal,remote_syslog_shutdown,ok,,"","</pre>
 </details>

-### Additional Details in the JSON Audit Log Format
+### Details Included in the JSON Syslog Format
 You can configure Qumulo Core to format audit log messages in JSON format.
-In addition to the fields that the CSV format provides, the JSON format also includes:
+In addition to [the fields that the CSV syslog format provides](#details-in-csv-format), the JSON syslog format also includes:

 * A `user_id` object that comprises:
   * `sid`: security identifier